 - Student provides course syllabus and/or assignments completed for each course for which equivalency is sought (and credit substitution).

-- Once all the materials have been gathered, the form filled out and signed by the advisor, the student will send them to the Graduate Program Advisor (GPA) for the SON (Betsy Mau) for review.
+- Once all the materials have been gathered, the form filled out and signed by the adviser, the student will send them to the Graduate Program Adviser (GPA) for the SON (Betsy Mau) for review.

 - The GPA reviews the request against the prior approval list to inform DNPCC about the status of previously approved courses for equivalency, and determines if all paperwork is complete, then sends the request to the DNPCC chair.

 - DNPCC Chair places the draft gap analysis on the DNPCC agenda under executive session for discussion and possible approval at the next regular meeting.